Danny Green's Metamorphosis From NCAA Sixth Man To NBA Starter

 Not totally impossible, but... not likely.

-Danny isn't just starting for an NBA team (an accomplishment in itself); he is starting for one of the best teams in the league.
+Danny isn't just starting for an NBA team (a sizable accomplishment in itself), he is starting for one of the best teams in the league.
 The Spurs are standing at second in the West and have a legitimate shot at the NBA title.
 The obvious question is how does a second round draft pick ― cut within a year and playing in Europe ― end up playing in crunch time against the best team in the West?
 Along that line of thought, how does a player like Danny Green even earn that kind of confidence from Gregg Popovich?
 Pop is known to dole out trust like the IRS gives away free money.

 But Green is playing.
 This is happening.
 Of the twenty to thirty NBA starters with a serious chance at the 2012 NBA title, Danny Green is on the list.
 And while his success might continue to baffle some scouts, I think I've figured it out:

 Danny Green does have one elite talent: being good at basketball.